sgizm/SousChefSusana/Documents/Commands.md

 What do I eat for breakfast / lunch / dinner?
 What kind of sandwich I make?
 Tell me different ways of making ommelette.
 Tell me low carb dish suggestions
 Tell me healthy snacks.
 I have chicken but no vegetables.
 What do I make?
-Show me a rcipe I liked earlier.
+Show me a recipe I liked earlier.

+Which dish has less / more calories, lemon chicken or chicken pasta?
+Tell me a fibre-rich dish.
+Find me Vietemese dishes with beef.
+Suggest me something that's not snack.
+I want to eat a French lunch.
+I want to lose weight.
+Suggest me food plan for next week.
+I don't like Spanish cusine.
+Suggest something else.
+Search for a / the recipe for lasagna
+I am in the mood for a snack
+Help me cook something / dish / meal / dinner with feta, tomatoes and potatoes.